 • Low self-esteem or feelings of inadequacy: When children consistently struggle academically, they may begin to feel like they are “not good enough” or that their efforts don’t measure up to their peers

-Learning difficulties can often lead to anxiety, avoidance, or behavioral issues, as children become frustrated with their academic challenges.
-Early identification and appropriate support, such as individualized tutoring, therapy, or specialized educational plans, can help children develop the skills they need to succeed academically and emotionally.
+Learning difficulties can often lead to anxiety, avoidance, or behavioural issues, as children become frustrated with their academic challenges.
+Early identification and appropriate support can help children develop the skills they need to succeed academically and emotionally.
 Addressing learning difficulties early on helps prevent long-term issues with self-confidence and can pave the way for positive learning experiences.

 Trauma